Far-Beyond-Pulsar/blog/public/posts/2026-08-02-quasar-spatial-audio-engine.md

 }
 ```

-This matrix is orthogonal. `H * H^T = I`.
+This matrix is orthogonal. $HH^T = I$.
 Energy is preserved in the feedback loop.
 Combined with a loop gain of 0.85, below unity, the FDN produces a dense reverb tail that decays smoothly without ringing.

 ```
 fn process_fdn_channel(&mut self, input_sample: f32) -> f32 {